angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Cantrips are a staple of almost any Legacy deck that runs U and this one is no exception.
-Just like other combo variants, Doomsday wants to find the pieces it needs as quickly and reliably as it can so it tends to have a greater number of cantrips relative to other "fairer" decks.
+Just like other combo variants, Doomsday wants to find the pieces it needs as quickly and reliably as it can so it tends to have a greater number of cantrips relative to other *fairer* decks.
 Unlike other decks like TES however, the cantrips can actually form an integral part of the combo itself and so ensuring these are at a maximum is key.
-You don't want to be having to "burn" through cantrips to find pieces to then find yourself unable to draw into an otherwise game-winning pile.
+You don't want to be having to *burn* through cantrips to find pieces to then find yourself unable to draw into an otherwise game-winning pile.